GabrielleMi/feel-good/README.md

 - Dogs
 - Cows
 - Mixing paint
-- Actions par des gens qui restore faith in humanity (people doing good things)
+- People doing good things
 - Water gif
 - Forest in the morning
 - Wind in the tree